 Consider swapping out the bad processed foods, for the good whole foods and a healthy diet:

 - Salads – avocado, leafy greens, etc

-- Lots of vegetables and organic produce
+- Lots of fruits and vegetables and organic produce

 - Home-cooked meals